 Set designers, also called scenic designers, create floor plans and models according to the specifications, needs, and desired style of the production.
 They work closely with the director to ensure consistency of vision.
 A bachelor's degree is typical.
-Median annual salary of set and exhibit designers is \$54,600.
-Projected job growth for set and exhibit designers from 2018-2028 is at 4.7.
+Median annual salary of set and exhibit designers is \$58,180.
+Projected job growth for set and exhibit designers from 2020-2030 is at 9 percent.